Hello, I’m Rafal, or simply Raf.

 This became my driving philosophy and led me to quit the corporate ladder, open my coaching practice and finally come out to my parents, aged 40.

-The day after I had that conversation with my parents my mum was diagnosed with cancer.
 I really felt then how important it is to do the things we feel called to do, to lean into our own vulnerability, to say the things we’re afraid of saying, and to really live each day without regrets.
+Fully embracing the fact that one day, we will die too.

-So now, the last episode..
+So now, the latest episode..

 In May 2023 walked 360 km in 12 days across forests and mountains of northern Spain.
 On day 8, after another 30km of physically and mentally challenging hike, I felt tears coming down my face.
 They were waterfalls…..
 That was the moment I realized I would be able to finish the walk, I knew I would succeed.
 I remember telling myself ‘You are doing this!
 You are living this life’…..